Skip to main content

 Self-init flow

-• Cert and infra managers prepare TLS, seal, and rendered config as usual, but pod-0 receives self-init requests in the rendered startup configuration.
+• Cert and bootstrap managers prepare TLS, seal, rendered config, and self-init requests before the first pod starts.

 • OpenBao initializes itself on first start and auto-revokes the transient root token instead of returning it to the operator.